 Printable Map mtolive_turkeybrooktrail_012516

 Description: This trail begins on Old Budd Lake Rd ( 40.887964, -74.723251 ) behind Adams Bagels.
-It enters a hardwood forest before quickly crossing under the power line right of way and meandering through a wooded wetland habitat before coming to an opening at the Gold Mine Road parking area in .08 miles
+It enters a hardwood forest and ascends before crossing under the power line right of way and meandering through a wooded wetland habitat.
+The trail curves around a large dead forest that has been flooded by beavers.
+The dead trees have become a rookery for herons to raise their young.
+You’ll walk over some boardwalks built by township eagle scouts and come to the Gold Mine Road parking area in .08 miles

 Adam’s Bagels to Goldmine Road 0.8miles